OSGeo/OSGeoLive-doc/en/quickstart/otb_quickstart.rst

   * Get metadata informations in an image
   * Perform mathematical operations between image bands
   * Open raster images with the application monteverdi, perform segmentation (mean-shift clustering) and visualize the result
+  * Perform supervised classification based on Support Vector Machine algorithm

-The OTB-Applications package provide lot's of interesting tools which facilitate the manipulation of images.
+The OTB applications provide lot's of interesting tools which facilitate the manipulation of images.
 All these tools are available through:

   * CLI : command line interface
-  * QT GUI : in a standalone graphical user interface
+  * GUI : in a standalone graphical user interface (in Qt)
-  * QGIS plugin : as plugin directly usable in Quantum GIS
+  * QGIS plugin : available through Sextante

+See

 Sample data used in this quickstart can be found here:
   * http://www.orfeo-toolbox.org/packages/OTB-Data-Examples.tgz